International Studies MAIS Handbook

 Associated with each of these fields, in addition to the field seminars, are other JSIS courses and these can help fulfill the three courses in the field.

 This focus consists of courses offered by a professional school that deal with the international and comparative dimensions of the profession.
-Students pursuing a concurrent professional degree can count 9-12 of these credits concurrently for both the MAIS degree and their professional degree.
+Students pursuing a concurrent professional degree can count 3 courses for both the MAIS degree and their professional degree.

-In the final quarter of the first year in the MAIS Program, students need to establish their Supervisory Committee by completing the Supervisory Committee Form, which requires written approval by the GPC.
-One of the members will be designated the chair of the supervisory committee and one members must be from JSIS.
+In the final quarter of the first year in the MAIS Program, students need to establish their Supervisory Committee Chair by completing the Supervisory Committee Form, which requires a signature from the GPC.
+The form must be turned into the GPA by the end of spring quarter of the first year.
+Students must identify their second committee member by final week of autumn quarter in their second year.
 The committee needs to include at least two members, but can include as many as four.
 The number of members depends on student need.
 Please consult with your GPC on what would make sense.
 The main purpose of the Supervisory Committee is to advise students in the final stages of their program.
 The members serve as the student’s consultants on their significant research product and as examiners during the oral exam.

 In consultation with their Supervisory Committee, students are required to complete a significant written research product.
 This could be a Master’s thesis or two research papers, both demonstrating original research.
 If the two paper option is selected, then one of the papers must be an original empirical analysis that is either aimed towards a scholarly audience or a policy audience.
 The second paper for the degree is also an original research paper that makes an argument and substantiates it with evidence.